 Which companies would you add to the list?
 How's your mission or statement of business purpose?
 What other content does it affect and how?

-Note: This article was originally published on 5/1/2014 and has been updated.
+Note: This article was originally published on 5/1/2014.
+It was updated on 8/14/2017 and has now been further expanded to include more examples.